valhuber/ApiLogicServer/api_logic_server_cli/docs/Security-Overview.md

 System processing is summarized below.

+&nbsp;

 #### Startup: `declare_security`

 When you start the server, the system (`api_logic_server_run.py`) imports `declare_security`.
 This:

 1. Imports `from security.system.security_manager import Grant, Security`, which sets up SQLAlchemy listeners for all database access calls

-2. Creates `Grant` objects, internally maintained by the system for subsequent use on API calls.
+2. Creates `Grant` objects, internally maintained for subsequent use on API calls (SQLAlchemy read events).

-2. The from security import declare_security  # activate security

 &nbsp;

-#### Login: Auth Provider
+#### Login: Call Auth-Provider

 When users log in, the app `POST`s their id/password to the system, which invokes the Authentication-Provider to autthenticate and return a set of roles.
 These are tokenized and returned to the client, and passed in the header of subsequent requests.

-The startup process also

 &nbsp;

 #### API: Security Manager

-Clients make API calls, providing the login token.
-The system
+This provides:

+* __The `Grant` function__, to save the filters for each table/role

+* __Filtering,__ by registering for and processing the SQLAlchemy `receive_do_orm_execute` event to enforce filters.

+&nbsp;

+#### Server: User State

+The server provides the functions for login (using the Authentication-Provider).
+This returns the JWT which users supply in the header of subsequent requests.

+As the server processes requests, it validates JWT presence, and provides `current_user_from_JWT()` to return this data for the Security Manager.

+&nbsp;

 ## Use Cases